@QOMIKIN

 Bugged //Irked //Irritated

 Annoyance is an early signal, not an alarm.
-It flags low-level friction before it builds into something bigger, nudging us to adjust, redirect, or address a boundary being quietly crossed.
+It highlights low-level friction before it builds into something bigger.
+It nudges us to adjust or address a boundary that's being crossed.

 Good Ideas